libraries

 Airborn imaging spectroscopy is a valuable method to characterize the distribution of plant life for ecological, agricultural, and environmental research.
 In this study, spectroscopy measurements of ‘Ohi’a Lehua, a keystone tree species on the Big Island of Haw’aii, were collected for tree samples at various locations across the island.
 This data was used to train support vector machine (SVM) and spectral unmixing (SU) machine learning models to identify the tree species based on the measured spectra.
 Then, airborn imaging spectroscopy was used to record spectroscopic measurements spanning the whole island.
 The SVM and SU models were implemented to predict the spatial distribution of ‘Ohi’a Lehua based on the airborn imaging spectroscopy data.

 Based on raw score accuracy, both the SVM and SU models performed well (> 90%).
-However, it was noted that the SU model tended to predict ‘Ohi’a Lehua trees in grassland type areas where it is known that ‘Ohi’a Lehua does not live, whereas the SVM model appeared to have a more reasonable spatial distribution.
+However, it was noted that the SU model tended to predict ‘Ohi’a trees in grassland type areas, where it is known that ‘Ohi’a tends to not grow, whereas the SVM model appeared to have a more reasonable spatial distribution based on expert knowledge.
+The question then is: how can we quantify which model is most likely to be correct when both provide similar raw accuracy?

 # libraries